 8. Do not arrive unannounced (surprise!…or not)

 Want to go meet your Dutch friend?
-Make sure to give a heads up by calling and asking if you can visit (thereby giving the other person the chance to politely inform you that it will not be convenient).
+Make sure to give a heads-up by calling and asking if you can visit (thereby giving the other person the chance to politely inform you that it will not be convenient).
 Oh, and if you do show up unannounced, don’t be surprised that they kick you out before dinner.

 Dutchies will always count on you to make an appointment, no matter how insignificant or small the visit is.
 Don’t get them wrong, they do love surprises.
 As long as it doesn’t hinder their daily, weekly, and monthly agendas.